Ahlkanvorez/Glottai-site/README.md

 > chmod +x startup.sh

-To run, enter the following commands:
+To start the test server, enter the following command:

 > ./startup.sh